Lane Kenworthy, The Good Society

 PROGRESS IS PROBABLE

 The notion of a social democratic capitalist America will strike some observers of US politics as a pipe dream.
 But in the realm of public social policy, the distance between the United States today and Denmark or Sweden today is smaller than the distance between the US a century ago and the US today.
 In the past 100 years we’ve put in place a host of government programs that contribute to economic security, decent living standards for the least well-off, and equality of opportunity.
 Getting closer to the good society doesn’t require a radical break from our historical path.
 It simply requires continuing along that path.
-In all likelihood, that is exactly what we will do.
+In all likelihood, that is exactly what we’ll do.

 - Lane Kenworthy, Social Democratic Capitalism, Oxford University Press, 2020; Kenworthy, Would Democratic Socialism Be Better?, Oxford University Press, 2022; Kenworthy, “Social Democratic Capitalism,” The Good Society. ↩